If you are a guarantor for a loan that you can’t afford to pay without hardship, you can ask to be removed as the guarantor.

 This article does not apply if you have given a personal guarantee for a business loan.

 f you are the borrower not the guarantor and the loan is unaffordable for you, read How to complain if you have got a guarantor loan instead of this article.

 Reasons to complain

-There are two main reasons to argue that a lender should not have agreed to give a loan with you as the guarantor.
+There are three main reasons to argue that a lender should not have agreed to give a loan with you as the guarantor.

 The loan was unaffordable for you

 Before agreeing to lend, Amigo and other guarantor lenders should have checked that you would be able to make the repayments if the borrower could not:

 - they should have asked about your income and your expenses, including rent/mortgage and utilities as well as food, transport, clothes, your other debts and everything else you spend money on;

 - guarantor loans are serious long-term financial commitments.
 I would expect a lender to ask for evidence of your income and to have checked your credit record to see what other debts you had.